skytin1004/Unlocking-Azure-AI/README.md

 Unlocking Azure AI: A Beginner's Guide to Building AI-Powered Applications

 This repository is your starting point for exploring Azure AI services.
-Learn how to build chatbots, translators, and other intelligent applications using Azure OpenAI, Translator, Cognitive Services, and more.
+Learn how to build chatbots, translators, and other intelligent applications using Azure OpenAI, Azure AI Services, and more.

 ## Features
 - Step-by-step guides for building AI-powered applications